aboutcode-org/scancode-toolkit/README.rst

 =================

 - As a **standalone command line tool**, ScanCode is **easy to install**, run and embed in your CI/CD processing pipeline.
-It runs on **Windows, macOS and Linux**.
+It runs on **Windows, MacOS and Linux**.

 - ScanCode is **used by several projects and organizations** such as the `Eclipse Foundation <https://www.eclipse.org>`_, `OpenEmbedded.org <https://www.openembedded.org>`_,